dhornbein/peoplemedicine-jekyll/_offerings/seeds-of-conflict.md

 ---
 title: Seeds of Trust/Seeds of Conflict
-description: This session helps teams and individuals develop skills for welcoming and working with the interpersonal tensions and knots that create the kindling for full-blown conflicts.
+description: Welcoming and working skillfully with the interpersonal tensions and knots that create the kindling for full-blown conflicts.
 icon: /assets/img/offerings/conflict.png
 icon-color: /assets/img/offerings/conflict-color.png
 deliverables: